-While all of these factors point in a positive direction, Anta Sports is by no means a perfect company.
-When conducting our research prior to investing we uncovered several areas which have room for improvement, including supply chain management, diversity and remuneration.
+areas which have room for improvement, including supply chain management, diversity and remuneration.
 We started engaging on these points and wrote a letter to the chairman to explain our position.
-Reassuringly, we believe that Anta is aware of the issues and will be proactive in making changes.
+Reassuringly, we believe that the company is aware of the issues and will be proactive in making changes.
 In December last year the company announced comprehensive sustainability, diversity and social targets at its 30-year anniversary, which will be implemented as part of senior management KPIs.

 Given the strong franchise, and the impressive management team coupled with a founding family that we believe genuinely wants to be at the forefront of sustainability-related matters, we have bought a small position for our portfolios and will continue to engage on these matters.
 These efforts should hopefully lead to greater conviction and a larger position in the portfolio in due course.
-At the time of purchase, Anta Sports was trading at a free cash flow yield of 3.5% which we view as attractive.
+At the time of purchase, the company was trading at a free cash flow yield of 3.5% which we view as attractive.